Kanika Tripathi speaketh,

 An ardent fool?
 Maybe.

-20-year-old student of literature who hopes to create wonders out of voids.
+Lover of art who hopes to create wonders out of voids.
 Some glorious eighteen years of her life were spent in the hilly, lake town of Nainital, India, where she lived with her family.
 The vacancy of her being was filled with the beauty of the simple pleasures of life.

 As a victim to cupid’s arrows, she usually finds herself under love’s passionate spell.
 But soon enough is heartbroken too, and swears never to fall again.